devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-07/assignment.md

 Think first, then verify your hypothesis with `pstree -p -s -t <pid>`.

+Note: this is assuming a system with the `pstree` command (e.g. Linux distribution or FreeBSD).

 ## exec `vim /etc/passwd`

 Do not use `fork()`.